MisterPoster/intellij_unit_tests/README.md

   Out of the two titles for your next blockbuster, you want to search for the one you have chosen in the bucket of titles.

   Expect output: true

+Partners:  N/A

+Other:
+  - These tests are actually fun to do!
+  - Reminded me of the deep dives back in 8th grade.